The Fizz

 The Fizz are a British pop music group formed in 2004 as a spin-off from the original group, Bucks Fizz.
-The core of the group consists of Cheryl Baker, Mike Nolan and Jay Aston, who are all former members of Bucks Fizz and performed as OBF (Original Bucks Fizz) initially with Shelley Preston and then replaced by Jay Aston.
+For many years the core of the group consisted of Cheryl Baker, Mike Nolan and Jay Aston, who are all former members of Bucks Fizz and performed as OBF (Original Bucks Fizz) initially with Shelley Preston and then replaced by Jay Aston.
 The group then performed as Formerly of Bucks Fizz, and Bobby McVay later became a member in 2015, making the group a quartet, and then renaming as The Fizz until he left in 2018.
 To date, the group have released four albums, three of which have charted in the Official UK Albums Chart.
 Their 2017 album The F-Z of Pop reached No.25, becoming the highest-charting Bucks Fizz related album in 33 years.
 In 2018, Christmas with the Fizz was released.
 In 2020, Smoke & Mirrors was released, reaching number 29 in the Official UK Albums Chart and number 6 on the Official Sales Chart.

+In May 2024, Mike Nolan announced his departure from the group effective later in the year.
+He was replaced by singers Matthew Pateman and Nikk Mager, making the group a quartet again.